 The Downtown Seattle Association often organizes free, family-friendly fun in Pioneer Square and Westlake Park.
 In the summer, you can take your kid downtown for Parties in the Parks for food trucks, mini golf, and more free fun.
 And in the winter months, Seattle’s downtown parks celebrate the holiday season with lights, Christmas trees, free hot cocoa, caroling, and even a free ice skating rink.

 Seattle has a wide variety of beaches that you and your kids can enjoy year-round.
-If you want the classic sandy beach experience on a hot summer day, go to Alki Beach in West Seattle.
+If you want the classic sandy beach experience, go to Alki Beach in West Seattle.
 We also love Golden Gardens in Ballard if you’re located closer to North Seattle.
+Both of these beaches allow bonfires so you can warm up if it’s really chilly out.

-Volunteer Park in Capitol Hill has a lot of fun places to explore with kids.
-You can have fun on the playground or have a picnic, and if it starts to rain you can spend some time in the Volunteer Park Conservatory (pictured above) or climb the steps of the water tower for a view.
+Volunteer Park in Capitol Hill has a lot of fun places to explore with kids at any time of the year.
+You can have fun on the playground and if it starts to rain you can dry off in the Volunteer Park Conservatory (pictured above) or climb the steps of the water tower for a really cool view.

 Green Lake has a paved three-mile path all around it that is great for walking and biking year-round.
-In the summer, you can take your kiddos to the lake’s public swimming area that has lifeguards.
 Older kids might also enjoy paddle boarding or kayaking on the lake.

 Seattle has many islands in close proximity if you’d like to take your kid on a ferry for a day trip or weekend adventure, such as Bainbridge Island and Vashon Island.
 You could also take the water taxi over to West Seattle for the day.
 Here are some ideas for day trips from Seattle.